Content

 Over time, pellagra can worsen and take a significant toll on your health.
 So make sure to seek treatment as soon as you notice symptoms.

-Since pantothenic acid is found in most foods, you’re unlikely to develop a deficiency.
+Since pantothenic acid is found in most foods, deficiencies are quite rare.

 When pantothenic acid deficiency does occur, it may cause symptoms like numbness, fatigue, burning in the hands and feet, headache, sleep difficulties and gastrointestinal issues.